linuxfirstMint/famicom_emulator/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: issue template
+name: enhancement issue template
-about: Here is a template for creating an issue
+about: Here is a enhancement template for creating an issue
 title: "[XXX]"
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---

-// Template content
 ## Overview
 Please provide an overview of the issue you are creating. ex) I want to adapt the style of the header.